Strange slalom turn in topless pictures row

 ROSA KHUTOR, Russia In one of the odder sideshows of the Sochi Olympics, two skiers from Mexico and Lebanon are embroiled in a controversy over topless photos that one took of the other.

-Lebanon's Jacky Chamoun apologized on Tuesday after racy pictures and a video from an old photoshoot surfaced on the Internet, causing a stir in her Arab nation.
+Lebanon's Jacky Chamoun apologised on Tuesday after racy pictures and a video from an old photoshoot surfaced on the Internet, causing a stir in her Arab nation.

 She said they were taken during a shoot for an Austrian ski calendar three years ago.
 The newly surfaced images, more revealing than those in the calendar, had not been meant to see the light of day.